KSP-KOS/KOS/doc/source/language/delegates.rst

 Why the '@' sign?
 ~~~~~~~~~~~~~~~~~

-In kerboscript, often when you mention a function's name and don't provide
+In Kerboscript, often when you mention a function's name and don't provide
 any empty parentheses, if it's a function that takes zero arguments, it
 ends up being called anyway.
 Thus ``set x to myfunc.`` ends up doing
 the same thing as ``set x to myfunc().``.
 It ends up calling the